connexcs/docs/docs/customer/did.md

 ### Advanced

++ **Stir Shaken Min Attest**: It enables the selection of STIR/SHAKEN attestation levels for validating incoming calls.
+Users can configure the system to permit only calls that meet specific attestation standards.
+The available validation levels are as follows:
+    + **A**: Permits only calls with attestation level A, the highest level of trust.
+Calls with attestation levels B or C will be blocked.
+    + **A + B**: Restricts incoming calls to only those with attestation levels A or B. Calls with attestation level C will be blocked.
+    + **A + B + C**: Allows calls with any attestation level (A, B, or C) to pass through.

 + **Tags**: Add these for informational purposes.

 + **P-Asserted-ID**: Either `Remove` the P-Asserted-ID so it doesn't reach the customer, or leave it `Default` to preserve it.